Data Partitioning

 • Benefits:

-• Performance: Reduces latency by storing data closer to where it's accessed most frequently.
+• Performance: Reduces latency by storing data closer to the users or systems accessing it frequently, balancing query loads across shards.

 List, Range, and Hash Partitioning